 Master Gardener Volunteer Program

-The original Master Gardener Volunteer Program was created at Washington State University in 1972.
+The original Extension Master Gardener Program was created at Washington State University in 1972.
 It has grown to include more than 600 programs in 46 states, the District of Columbia and several Canadian provinces.
-MSU Extension offered its first Master Gardener Volunteer Program in 1978.
+MSU Extension offered its first Master Gardener Program in 1978.
 Today, more than 30,000 residents from more than 72 Michigan counties have earned and enjoy the Master Gardener Volunteer designation.
-In 2009, MGVP volunteers donated nearly 231,000 hours to improving their communities.
-This time, valued at more than $4.6 million (based on the value of a volunteer hour as determined by Independent Sector, a coalition of nonprofit organizations) has benefited Michigan’s economy through increased tourism and property values.
+In 2014, Extension Master Gardeners donated over 164,986 hours to improving their communities.
+This contribution, valued at more than $3.7 M (based on the value of a volunteer hour as determined by Independent Sector, a coalition of nonprofit organizations) has benefited Michigan’s economy through increased tourism and property values.

-The Master Gardener Volunteer Program serves two major and equal functions:
+The Master Gardener Program serves two major and equal functions:

 - To provide instruction in basic, research-based horticulture science to motivated and active gardeners through an adult educational program offered through MSU Extension.